 A life-long Alaskan, Nina brings a wealth of experience in careers that span the nonprofit and for-profit sectors.
 She is passionate about developing The Alaska Community Foundation as a place where Alaskans can collaborate and create long-term sustainability for our state.
 Her expertise includes developing, managing, and implementing long-term growth strategies, operational improvements, and strategic growth initiatives.

-Nina comes to ACF from serving as President & CEO of the Alaska Humanities Forum where she led the organization through programmatic growth and tangible impact across Alaska, including rural teacher retention projects and a leadership program that fosters individuals to make lasting change in the Anchorage community.
-Before joining the Alaska Humanities Forum, Nina was principal at the Coraggio Group, a West Coast boutique strategy and organizational change firm in Portland, Oregon.
-She also spent four years in Boston at a global management-consulting firm, Oliver Wyman, where she worked with several Fortune 500 companies as well as nonprofit organizations.
+Nina comes to ACF from serving as President & CEO of the Alaska Humanities Forum, where she led the organization through programmatic growth and tangible impact across Alaska, including rural teacher retention projects and a leadership program that fosters individuals to make lasting change in her community.
+Before joining the Alaska Humanities Forum, Nina was the principal at the Coraggio Group, a West Coast boutique strategy and organizational change firm in Portland, Oregon.
+She also spent four years in Boston at a global management-consulting firm, Oliver Wyman, where she worked with several Fortune 500 companies and nonprofit organizations.
 She holds a BA in Economics from Dartmouth College and an MBA from the Tuck School of Business.

-Prior to her business career, Nina had an international Nordic ski racing career spanning thirteen years that included a record-breaking eighteen U.S. National Championships.
-She competed in four Olympic Winter Games and in 2002 skied to what was then the highest Olympic finish in history by an American woman in the 30-km classical race.
+Before her business career, Nina had an international Nordic ski racing career spanning thirteen years, including a record-breaking eighteen U.S. National Championships.
+She competed in four Olympic Winter Games and, in 2002, skied to what was then the highest Olympic finish in history by an American woman in the 30-km classical race.
 Nina has also won the Mount Marathon race nine times, eight consecutively.
-In 2009, she was elected the Alaska Sports Hall of Fame.
+In 2009, she was elected to the Alaska Sports Hall of Fame.